jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Hope Summers (Omega)
 *Set: The Omegas*

 You start the game with a private out-of-the-game Echo pile.
 It must consist of exactly 1 Brotherhood, 1 Mutant Resistance, and 1 X-men Supporting Character who do not share any names.
 When you recruit her, you must choose one different power from each of them for Hope to gain.
-You don't need to choose the three powers until she is recruited, and you don't have to choose the same three powers each
+You don't need to choose the three powers until she is recruited, and you don't have to choose the same three powers each time she is recruited.

+**Note:** Since this is a "when you recruit" power, she will benefit from "appears" powers, like Iceman's **Freeze**.

 ^(Source: Rule insert)